 Native Modifier

-native is a modifier applicable only for methods and we can't apply it anywhere else. the method which is implemented in non-java (mostly C or C++) are called native methods are foreign methods.
+native is a modifier applicable only for methods.
+It cannot be applied anywhere else.
+Methods implemented in non-Java languages (like C or C++) are called native methods or foreign methods.

 static {